Back pay is exactly what it sounds like — money that pays you back!

 However, on SSDI you can never receive:

-If you’re confused on how SSDI back pay is calculated, you’re not alone.
+If you’re confused about how the SSA calculates SSDI back pay, you’re not alone.

 Let’s get some clarity with a few more practical examples.